-It is very important that children maintain physical activity and here are some of the ways in which you can encourage this within your family.
+It is very important that children live well and be healthy and have places where they can run, explore, and play.
+Here are some ways you can encourage this within your family.

 Encouragement and motivation

-Exercise shouldn't always be about getting your child to go swimming or running, so think about which activities your child enjoys more - are there any day-to-day activities that you could turn into a fun form of exercise (that gets your heart rate up for 10 minutes or more at a time) for everyone to enjoy together?
-Here are some suggestions for 10 minute exercise routines:
+Exercise shouldn’t always be about getting your child to go swimming or running, so think about play your child enjoys that you could turn into a fun form of exercise for everyone to enjoy together.
+Here are some suggestions for playful activity routines:

 10 Minute Shake Up Games: Change4Life and Disney have teamed up to bring you play-along games inspired by your favourite Disney and Pixar characters.
 These 10-minute bursts of fun will really get your kids moving and count towards the 60 active minutes they need every day.